Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe that everyone will love!

 - Pour in the chicken broth, then add the thyme, salt and pepper to taste.
 Bring the soup to a simmer and then add the fresh spinach to wilt into the soup.

-- Once the spinach has cooked down, add the meatballs to the soup, bring to a simmer and cook for 20 minutes uncovered.
+- Simmer the soup for 15 minutes over medium heat.
+Add the meatballs and ditalini pasta to the soup, bring to a simmer and cook for 10 minutes uncovered.
+Stir the soup occasionally so that the pasta doesn’t stick together.

-- Taste the soup for seasonings and serve with the cooked ditalini in the bottom of each bowl.
-Garnish with black pepper and parmesan cheese.
+- Taste the soup for seasonings and garnish with grated parmesan cheese.

 You can also use a meatloaf mix instead of sausage and ground beef to make the meatballs.
 Meatloaf mix is a combination of ground beef, ground pork and ground veal which is usually found in most grocery stores in the butcher department.